-Best time is November – Febuary which is a winter when it’s dry and rather cool.
-March – May temperatures are in the range 30-35°C. Some places become extremely hot.
-Bagan and Mandalay reach temperatures up to 45°C while the Shan & Chin states may still have comfortable temperature around 20°C to 30°C. This is the best season for trekking in the mountains or a boat trip at the Gulf of Bengal.
+The best time is between November and February.
+This is winter and it’s dry and rather cool.
+From March to May temperatures are in the range of 30 to 35°C. Some places become extremely hot.
+Bagan and Mandalay reach temperatures up to 45°C while the Shan and Chin states may still have comfortable temperatures from around 20°C to 30°C. This is the best season for trekking in the mountains or a boat trip in the Gulf of Bengal.

-Myanmar is tropical and inﬂuenced by the monsoons and there are distinct 3 seasons.
-Travel is possible throughout the year however it is better to plan your trip to some places with the following in mind:
+Myanmar is tropical and inﬂuenced by the monsoons so there are 3 distinct seasons.
+Travel is possible throughout the year; however, it is better to plan your trip keeping the following in mind:

-- November / February Best travel time is the winter when it is dry and rather cool (20-30°C) and little humidity.
+- November to February: It is the best time to travel as it is dry and rather cool (20-30°C) with little humidity.
 It seldom rains in these months.
-In the mountain areas of the Shan and Chin states, it can get very cold at night and the northern state of Kachin often experiences snow during this period.
-Warm clothing is advised for those travelling to Myanmar during this period, particularly as some hotels and restaurants are not well insulated.
+In the mountainous areas of the Shan and Chin states, it can get very cold at night and the northern state of Kachin often experiences snow during this period.
+Warm clothing is advised for those traveling to Myanmar during this period–particularly as some hotels and restaurants are not well insulated.

 20 – 30 °C Low Humidity

-- March / May The hot season (March – May) temperatures are in the range 30-35°C. Some places become extremely hot.
-Bagan and Mandalay reach temperatures up to 45°C while the Shan & Chin states may still have comfortable temperature around 20°C to 30°C. However it is very pleasant in the mountains during this period.
-This is the best season for trekking in the mountains or a boat trip at the Gulf of Bengal.
+- March to May: It is the hot season and temperatures are in the range of 30-35°C. Some places become extremely hot.
+Bagan and Mandalay reach temperatures up to 45°C while the Shan and Chin states may still have comfortable temperatures at around 20°C to 30°C; however, it is very pleasant in the mountains during this period.
+This is the best season for trekking or for a boat trip in the Gulf of Bengal.

-- May / October Rainy season (May – October) has temperatures between 25-35 °C with high humidity.
-In the evenings temperature falls to 20 °C. But in the north and central Burma the temperature falls to as low as 10 °C. The South West monsoon during this time brings heavy rainfalls, mostly on the coast.
+- June to October: It is the rainy season with temperatures between 25-35 °C and a high humidity rate.
+In the evenings, the temperature can drop to 20 °C; but, in the north and central part of the country, the temperature falls to as low as 10 °C. In the southern and western parts of the country, the monsoons during this time bring heavy rainfalls but mostly on the coast.
 It is advisable to avoid coastal areas during these months.
 There is rain in upper Myanmar at this time but not nearly as much.
-The rain greens everything and nature lovers ﬁnd this the best time to visit.
+The rain makes everything green and nature lovers ﬁnd this to be the best time to visit.